ethanton0927/FitMe/README.md

 ### `npm install`

-Runs the installer for the application
+Runs the installer for the application.\
-After which npm start can be executed in terminal
+After which npm start can be executed in a terminal.

 ### `npm start`